NAHCO rated leading aviation ground handling company of the year

 The Nigerian Aviation Handling Company Plc (NAHCO) has been recognised as the Aviation Ground Handling Company of the Year by Transport Day Media.

-This award acknowledges NAHCO’s outstanding contributions to the Nigerian aviation sector and its exceptional performance in 2024.
+This award acknowledged NAHCO’s outstanding contributions to the Nigerian aviation sector and its exceptional performance in 2024.

-Mr. Frank Kintum, Chairman/Editor-in-Chief of Transport Day Media, says the gesture is a testament to the company’s resilience, strength, and strong brand value, as praised by
+Mr. Frank Kintum, Chairman/Editor-in-Chief of Transport Day Media, said the gesture was a testament to the company’s resilience, strength, and strong brand value, as praised by

 NAHCO’s Group Executive Director, Corporate Services, Dr. Sola Obabori, expressed delight in receiving the award, highlighting the company’s crucial role in the aviation industry.